Welcome!

 Research interests

-My current research focuses on nineteenth-century popular culture and entertainment and the circulation of popular fiction.
+My doctoral research focuses on nineteenth-century popular culture and entertainment and the circulation of popular fiction.
 My PhD thesis, entitled “The Plague of Poisonous Literature Reappraised; or, Reading the penny dreadfuls’ patterns of circulation”, explores the concept of circulation in and of the penny bloods and penny dreadfuls through a literary and cultural analysis of their literary content, the discourses they triggered in nineteenth-century criticism, their place in the Victorian literary landscape and their diachronic circulation.

 Below is a wordcloud of my dissertation – click on it and explore my work!